Nexus-Drake/Nexus-Drake/README.md

 - 💞️ I’m looking to collaborate on automation projects
 - 📫 How to reach me @nathan.freitas373
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Wanted to dive into programation after my account get hacked...
+- ⚡ Fun fact: Wanted to dive into programming after my account get hacked...

 <!---
 Nexus-Drake/Nexus-Drake is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.